qiime2/docs/source/interfaces/artifact-api.rst

-Artifact API (using QIIME2 with Python)
+Artifact API (using QIIME 2 with Python)
 =======================================

 .. note:: This guide assumes you have performed the steps in the :doc:`Moving Pictures tutorial <../tutorials/moving-pictures>`.
 The ``table.qza`` and ``sample-metadata.tsv`` files generated in that tutorial are used here.